PANS and PANDAS Overview

 Symptoms vary from person to person, range in severity and typically follow a relapsing-remitting course.
 Several symptoms are often present simultaneously.
 2

-Identifying PANS/PANDAS is important, as studies indicate that with proper anti-infective and/or immunomodulatory treatment, symptoms can resolve or be dramatically reduced.
+Identifying PANS/PANDAS is important, as studies indicate that with proper anti-infective and/or immunomodulatory therapy, symptoms can resolve or be dramatically reduced.
 3

 PANS and PANDAS can be misdiagnosed as psychiatric illness